Langkasuka: Historical records

 This king then ruled for more than 20 years.
 He was succeeded by his son, King Bhagadatta, who sent the first ambassadorial mission to China in 515.
 Further emissaries were sent in 523, 531, and 568.

 The transcription of the kingdom's name in Chinese records changed over time.
 In the late seventh century, the Buddhist monk Yi Jing mentioned encountering three Chinese monks who lived in a place named Lang-jia-shu (郎伽戍).

 A Song dynasty work Zhu fan zhi (published in 1225) gives a description of the country of Ling-ya-si-jia (凌牙斯加).
 It mentions that its people cut their hair and wrapped themselves in a piece of cloth, its products included elephant tusks, rhinoceros horns, types of wood and camphor, and their merchants traded in wine, rice, silk and porcelain.
 It also says that the country paid tribute to a country named Sanfoqi, which is usually interpreted to be Srivijaya.

 Langkasuka was known as "Long-ya-xi-jiao" (龍牙犀角) in Daoyi Zhilüe from the Yuan dynasty (1279–1368); and "Lang-xi-jia" (狼西加) during the Ming dynasty (1368–1644), as marked in Admiral Zheng He's Mao Kun map.
 Daoyi Zhilüe mentions that the natives of Langkasuka made salt from seawater and ferment rice wine, and produced hornbill casques, lakawood, honey and gharuwood.
 The people wore cotton from the Philippines and printed cloth from India and local sources.

 "Langkasuka" was mentioned in the Malay text Hikayat Merong Mahawangsa, and it was referred to as "Lengkasuka" in the Javanese poem Nagarakretagama.
 Tamil sources name "Ilangasoka" as one of Rajendra Chola's conquests in his expedition against the Srivijaya empire.
 It was described as a kingdom that was "undaunted in fierce battles".
-Thai sources made no reference to Langkasuka, but Pattani was identified as one of the twelve Naksat cities under the influence of Nakhon Si Thammarat in Thai chronicles.
+Jaydipsinh Dodiya posited that the Langka mentioned in the ancient Sanskrit epic Ramayana may have been Langkasuka.
+Thai sources made no reference to Langkasuka, but Pattani, which may have succeeded Langkasuka, was identified by M.C.
+Chand Chirayu Rajani as one of the twelve Naksat cities under the influence of Nakhon Si Thammarat in Thai chronicles.